 Coreopsis is great in dry spots (and don’t worry, they don’t attract ticks!)
 Their tiny flowers cover the plants in the summer, making them a pollinator favorite.

-An added benefit of all these plants: almost every single one is a perennial, meaning it will come back year after year.
-(Only Black-Eyed Susans are the exception; they can reseed themselves, otherwise, you’ll need to replant every few years.)
-Spend an hour planting these beauties and they will return years and years of beauty.
+An added benefit of all these plants is that almost all are perennials, meaning they will return year after year.
+(Only Black-Eyed Susans are the exception, living for 1-2 years.
+Although they often reseed themselves.)
+Spend an hour planting these beauties, and they will return years and years of beauty.

 Tips for planting in dry spots

-The best thing you can do to ensure garden success in a dry spot is to pick plants that can withstand dry areas—like the plants above.
+The best thing you can do to ensure garden success in a dry spot is to pick plants that can withstand dry areas and are drought-friendly—like the plants above.
 After this, there are a few additional steps you can take to ensure they thrive for years and years:

 Add compost when you plant

+Compost helps retain moisture in the soil, especially when sandy or rocky.
 When you come home from the nursery, plant sale, or neighbor’s garden with these plants, grab some compost.
-After you dig the hole to plant, add compost to the soil and then add the new plant.
-Compost helps retain moisture in the soil.
+After digging the hole to plant, add compost to the soil and the new plant.

 Add mulch around the plant